Facebook marketers are a demanding bunch. That’s fine, unless we’re unreasonable.

 Twitter doesn’t even make this data available.
 I don’t know of any social network that does.
 But since we know our Reach on Facebook, we scrutinize the hell out of it.

 If you didn’t know your Reach, you would — I hope — focus on the metrics that actually matter.
 The metrics that lead to your business goals.
-The metrics like post shares, link clicks and conversions.
+The metrics like post shares, The link click metric measures all clicks on links that drive users to properties on and off of Facebook. and conversions.

 Instead, we’re stuck in this endless loop of Reach fury.